PawseySC/supercomputing-user-training/refresh-bash-shell-basics/bash-shell-basics.md

-# Bash for HPC -- WORK IN PROGRESS
+# Bash Shell Basics -- WORK IN PROGRESS

 ## Handling directories and files